 A Swedish limited liability company is organised as a unitary structure in line with the Anglo-Saxon one-tier model.
 The general meeting of shareholders, acting as the company's supreme decision-making body, inter alia, elects a board that appoints a managing director.
-The general meeting, the board and the managing director together with the auditors comprise the four corporate bodies recognised by the Companies Act and the first three are, in descending order, subordinated in relation to each other.
-The auditors, whose main responsibility is to keep the accounts in order, are, however, independent in relation to the others.
+The general meeting, the board, the managing director and the auditors comprise the four corporate bodies recognised by the Companies Act and the first three are, in descending order, subordinated in relation to each other.
+The auditors, however, whose main responsibility is to audit the accounts, are independent in relation to the others.
 Thus, under the Swedish corporate governance structure, there is no two-tier model with a supervisory board overseeing the administration of the company as traditionally can be found in continental Europe.